Tips for Separating Business and Personal Assets in an SMLLC

 Establish your personal salary as the owner

 Planning how much you’ll pay yourself from your LLC is a good way to protect the distinction between your finances.
-Technically, you won’t be paying yourself like an employee (unless you elect S corporation or C corporation status).
+Technically, you won’t be paying yourself like an employee (unless you elect S corporation (please see our What is an S Corp? page) or What is a C corporation? status).
 And even though you’ll get 100% of the profit as the sole owner of the LLC, odds are you won’t want to distribute 100% of the profits to yourself.

 Instead, paying yourself “a salary” through your distributions helps you pace yourself and your distributions.
 With this approach, you’ll be less tempted to withdraw funds haphazardly.
 Instead, you’ll write yourself a check for a set amount, on a set schedule — similar to the salary you’d receive if you worked for someone else.